 The area around Watchic Lake was for years primarily used for farming and grazing.
-The first cottage was built on Watchic Lake in 1900 and there are now approximately 250 properties around the lake, some directly on the waterfront and others with right of ways to access the lake.
+The first cottage reported to have been built on the lake was in 1892, and was the Hartford Cottage (a yellow Victorian) on what is now Hartford Lane.
+As of 2020, there are approximately 250 properties around the lake, some directly on the waterfront and others with right of ways to access the lake.
 The dam at the north end of the lake was constructed in 1850 and was deeded to the Watchic Lake Association by Central Maine Power in 1956.

 There are many stories and memories from people living and vacationing on Watchic Lake.
 We’ve included a few here and encourage you to add your comments or send your stories to us via our Contact Us form